Let’s start with the basics. What is PlotX?

 There are 5 Market Cycles/Stages in total that apply to each and every market on the platform.
 And in order to make it easier for the users to navigate through the platform, PlotX allows its users to see each market in various stages of its lifecycle.
 These stages/cycles are: -

 The aim is to allow the player to have better visibility on their predictions and results.
-So, for example - if you’re in an hourly market of ETH-USDT that is accepting predictions, then you can say that you’re in the live hourly market of ETH-USDT.
-(Live < Hourly < ETH-USDT).
-For more clarity around the subject, mentioned below are all the Market Cycles/Stages in a little more detail:
+So, for example - if you’re in a daily market of ETH-USD that is accepting predictions, then you can say that you’re in the live daily market of ETH-USD.
+(Live < Daily < ETH-USD).
+For more clarity around the subject, we've explained all the Market Cycles/Stages in a little more detail below:

 Duration: Market Start Time to Market End Time.

-The very first stage for a market after creation is the ‘Live’ stage.
-This is when you can make predictions.
+The very first stage for a market after it is created is the ‘Live’ stage.
+This is when you can place your predictions in the market.

 Duration: Market End Time to Market Closing Time.